Richard R. Wright: Georgia State Industrial College for Colored Youth

 The Second Morrill Land Grant Act of August 30, 1890 provided more land-grant funding to states, but also established federal oversight.
-It required that southern and border states, which had segregated public schools, develop land grant colleges for black students, in order to receive any funds under this program.
+It required that Southern and border states, which had segregated public schools, develop land grant colleges for black students in order to receive any funds under this program.
 Georgia was among the several states that had not done so.
 On November 26, 1890 the Georgia General Assembly passed legislation creating the Georgia State Industrial College for Colored Youth.

-In 1891, Wright was appointed as the first president of the Georgia State Industrial College for Colored Youth, the first public historically black college (HBCU) in the state.
+In 1891, Wright was appointed as the first president of the Georgia State Industrial College for Colored Youth (now Savannah State University), the first public historically black college (HBCU) in the state.
 By October 1891, it was having classes in Savannah, Georgia, which became its permanent home.
 It started with five faculty and eight students, but rapidly attracted more.
 It has since developed as Savannah State University, the oldest public HBCU in the state.

 During the 1890s, Wright traveled to other colleges, including Tuskegee Institute, Hampton Institute, Girard College of Philadelphia, and the Hirsch School in New York, to document current trends in higher education.
 Based on his studies, he developed a curriculum at Georgia State College to include elements of the seven classical liberal arts, the "Talented Tenth" philosophy of W. E. B. Du Bois; Booker T. Washington’s vocational emphasis and self-reliance concepts, and the educational model of New England colleges.
 (He had graduated from Atlanta University, and was taught by graduates of Dartmouth College and Yale University).

 Wright was viewed as one of the leading figures of black higher education in America, and he conferred regularly with major educational leaders.
 Visitors and lecturers to campus during his tenure as president included Mary McLeod Bethune, George Washington Carver, Walter Barnard Hill, Lucy Craft Laney, Mary Church Terrell, Booker T. Washington and Monroe Nathan Work.
 U.S. presidents William McKinley and William Howard Taft also visited the campus and spoke to students in Peter W. Meldrim Hall.

 By the end of Wright's tenure as president, the college's enrollment had increased from the original eight students to more than 400.
-Additionally, he expanded the curriculum to include a normal division (for teacher training), and courses in agriculture and mechanical arts.
-He also provided four-year high school subjects, to prepare students who came from areas without such facilities, as did many blacks from rural Georgia.
+Additionally, he expanded the curriculum to include a normal division (for teacher training) and courses in agriculture and mechanical arts.
+He also provided four-year high-school subjects to prepare students who came from areas without such facilities, as was the case for many blacks from rural Georgia.

-Wright participated in the March 5, 1897 meeting to celebrate the memory of Frederick Douglass, abolitionist and public intellectual.
+Wright participated in the March 5, 1897 meeting to celebrate the memory of Frederick Douglass, who was an abolitionist and public intellectual.
 The group founded the American Negro Academy, led by Alexander Crummell.
 From the founding of the organization until 1902, Wright remained active among the scholars, editors, and activists of this first major African-American learned society.
 Their work refuted racist scholarship, promoted black claims to individual, social, and political equality, and published the history and sociology of African-American life.